gawindx/systemd_mon/README.md

 You'll also want to know if SystemdMon itself falls over, and when it starts back up again.
 It will attempt to send a final notification before it exits, and one to say it's starting.
 However, be aware that it might not send a notification in some conditions (e.g. in the case of a SIGKILL), or a network failure.
 The age-old question: who will watch the watcher?

-## Docker integration
+## Get Image Container

 You can either:
-- Create your own image via the Dockerfile provides
+- Create your own image via the Dockerfile provides (with Docker or Buildah)

 ```
 cd ./systemd_mon_directory/